- July/August digital edition 2025

 Glaucoma and early-onset cataracts: Structural changes in highly myopic eyes increase susceptibility to these conditions.12-14 The risk of glaucoma increases by about 20% for every increase of 1 D in myopia, with a disproportionately greater risk observed in individuals with high myopia.15

 Recent analyses have shown that there is no safe level of myopia.6 Even low to moderate myopia significantly increases lifetime risk.
-Each additional diopter of myopia increases the risk of myopic maculopathy by 67%, while slowing progression by just 1.00 D could reduce the risk by 40%.6 This relationship holds across all degrees of myopia, emphasizing that even seemingly mild cases carry substantial lifelong risk.
+Each additional diopter of myopia increases the risk of myopic maculopathy by 67%, whereas slowing progression by just 1.00 D could reduce the risk by 40%.6 This relationship holds across all degrees of myopia, emphasizing that even seemingly mild cases carry substantial lifelong risk.

 Drivers of the myopia epidemic

-While genetic predisposition plays a significant role in myopia development, particularly among children with at least one parent with the condition, the recent, dramatic global surge in prevalence cannot be attributed to genetics alone.
+Although genetic predisposition plays a significant role in myopia development, particularly among children with at least 1 parent with the condition, the recent, dramatic global surge in prevalence cannot be attributed to genetics alone.
 The rate of increase is too rapid to be explained by hereditary shifts, implicating environmental factors as the primary drivers of this epidemic.
 Large-scale studies confirm that while heritability contributes substantially to risk, environmental exposures, such as near work and reduced outdoor time, are critical modulators of myopia onset and progression.16-19

 Urbanization has emerged as a major contributor, with children living in urban areas consistently demonstrating higher myopia rates than those residing in rural environments.
 This disparity is likely due to differences in lifestyle, including less time spent outdoors and greater engagement in near tasks such as reading and screen use.7,20 Reduced time outdoors is a well-established risk factor for myopia progression in children and adolescents.21-24 Exposure to natural light is believed to stimulate retinal dopamine release, a key factor in inhibiting axial elongation, thereby offering a protective effect against myopia.25